denizzzka/dpq2/README.md

 When all objects related to `libpq` (including `ConnectionFactory`) is destroyed library will be unloaded automatically.

-To load manually it is necessary to use build config `dynamic-unmanaged`.
+To load `libpq` manually it is necessary to use build config `dynamic-unmanaged`.
 Manual dynamic `libpq` loading example:
 ```D
 import derelict.pq.pq: DerelictPQ;